-The University recognized pension expense of \$1,357,936 for State Miscellaneous Plan and \$29,582 for State Peace Officers and Firefighters Plan, which were reported as benefits expense.
+The University recognized pension expense of \$1,256,584 for State Miscellaneous Plan and \$30,112 for State Peace Officers and Firefighters Plan, which were reported as benefits expense.

-The following table presents deferred outflows and inflows of resources.
-Deferred outflows of resources are recognized for the University's retirement contributions made subsequent to the measurement date of June 30, 2017 which will be recognized as a reduction of the net pension liability in the next measurement date, the difference between expected and actual experience, aggregate difference between projected and actual earnings on pension plan investments arising in different measurement periods and changes in the University's proportionate share of pensionable compensation.
-Deferred inflows of resources are recognized for the difference between expected and actual experience.
+The following table presents deferred outflows and inflows of resources as of June 30, 2019.
+Deferred outflows and inflows of resources are recognized for the difference between expected and actual experience and changes in assumptions.
+Deferred outflows of resources are recognized for the University's retirement contributions made subsequent to the measurement date of June 30, 2018 which will be recognized as a reduction of the net pension liability in the next measurement date.
+Net deferred outflows of resources are recognized for the aggregate difference (positive and negative) between projected and actual earnings on pension plan investments arising in different measurement periods.
+Net deferred outflows of resources are recognized for changes in the University's proportionate share of pensionable compensation.